hoomano/mojodex/docs/tasks/execute_task.md

 ```

 #### 3.2.
 Prompt preparation

+> 💡The advanced prompting strategy used in the Task Manager is described in detail in the following article: [Advanced Prompting Strategies for Digital Assistant Development](https://blog.hoomano.com/advanced-prompting-strategies-for-digital-assistant-development-b6698996954f)

+The task manager's `prompt` is prepared in 3 steps:
+- Load Jinja2 template from `/data` directory
-Then, the Jinja2 template is loaded from data directory, rendered with collected data and turned into a system message.
-This message is then added as the first message of the conversation list containing past exchanges between the user and the assistant in this session.
+- Render Jinja2 template with collected data
+- Add the prompt as the first message of the conversation list in this session

 ```python
 [...]